 Purgatorio 31 continues Beatrice’s rebuke, begun in the previous canto, where she vigorously expresses her dismay that Dante, after her death, had “taken himself from me and given himself to others”: “questi si tolse a me, e diessi altrui” (Purg.
 30.126).

-In Purgatorio 31, she refers again to these “others”, now as “sirens” (“serene” [Purg.
-31.45]), making explicit the connection of her rebuke to the dream of seduction in Purgatorio 19.
-As Ulysses was turned from his path by the dolce serena of Dante’s dream, so was Dante himself turned from his path by sirens whom he encounterd.
+In Purgatorio 31, she refers again to these “others”, now as “sirens” — “serene” (Purg.
+31.45).
+She thus makes explicit the connection between the burden of her rebuke and the dream of seduction in Purgatorio 19.
+As Ulysses was turned from his path by the dolce serena of Dante’s dream, so was Dante himself turned from his path by various sirens whom he encounterd.

 Moreover, Dante’s “error” (“errore” in verse 44) in listening to sirens was the greater because he had been given Beatrice, the most perfect of human objects of desire.
-He should have been able to follow her — even after her death — in the proper direction:
+He should have been able to follow her — even after her death —, thus moving always in the proper direction:

 Tuttavia, perché mo vergogna porte del tuo errore, e perché altra vota, udendo le serene, sie più forte, pon giù il seme del piangere e ascolta: sì udirai come in contraria parte mover dovieti mia carne sepolta.
 (Purg.
 31.43-48)